kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 * Unnecessary scaling events triggered by temporary workloads
 * Unpredictable scaling behavior that's difficult to diagnose

-This proposal adds a parameter to HPAs which that ensures the HPA only considers pods that are actually owned by the target workload (through owner references), rather than all pods matching the label selector.
+This proposal adds a parameter to HPAs which ensures the HPA only considers pods that are actually owned by the target workload, through owner references, rather than all pods matching the label selector.

 ## Motivation